Maury Travis: Known victims

 At least one videotape showing Travis murdering and/or torturing some of his victims was found in the search of his home in Ferguson, Missouri, a suburb of St. Louis.
-He is believed to have killed two women: Alysia Greenwade, whose body was discovered April 1, 2001 in Illinois (after having been last seen in Missouri), and Betty James, whose body was discovered about two months later in Missouri (after having been last seen in Illinois).
-Although Travis appears to have acknowledged at least seventeen murders, the police believe his victim count could be as high as twenty.
+He is believed to have killed two women: Alysia Greenwade, whose body was discovered April 1, 2001, in Illinois (after having been last seen in Missouri), and Betty James, whose body was discovered about two months later in Missouri (after having been last seen in Illinois).

 Investigation

-From May to October 2001, four other women were tortured and strangled: Teresa Wilson, Verona Thompson, Yvonne Crues and Brenda Beasley.
+From May to October 2001, four other women were tortured and strangled: Teresa Wilson, Verona Thompson, Yvonne Crues, and Brenda Beasley.
 The St. Louis Post-Dispatch ran a profile piece on Wilson, to which Travis responded by sending an anonymous letter and a computer-generated map.
 The letter had a return address of I THRALLDOM, a bondage website, but no other identification.
 However, the map was recognized to have come from Expedia.com, and further investigation traced it back to Travis, leading to his arrest.

 In his letter to the newspaper, Travis wrote, "I'll tell you where many others are."
 And then: "To prove I'm real, here's directions to number seventeen."
 Travis was arrested on a federal criminal complaint and, while in the custody of the U.S. Marshals Service, was housed at a St. Louis County jail facility in Clayton.
 Investigators discovered a torture chamber at Travis' residence, torture instruments, a stun gun, newspaper clippings of some of his crimes, and videotapes of Travis killing or abusing victims.

+In all, Travis was linked to 12 murders, including Mary Shields and Cassandra Walker, who were killed in 2000 and 2001 respectively, as well the murders of three formerly unidentified females and one still unidenitified female in 2002.
+In 2025, three of Travis' victims were identified as Kelly Johnson, Crystal Lay and Carol Hemphill.

 Death

-Before he could be put on trial for the crimes, Travis hanged himself on June 10, 2002, in his jail cell.
-Travis had been placed on suicide watch (i.e. checked upon at 15-minute intervals); however two consecutive checks were missed by the guards, allowing Travis his opportunity.
+Before he could be put on trial for the crimes, Travis hung himself on June 10, 2002, in his jail cell.
+Travis had been placed on suicide watch (i.e. checked upon at 15-minute intervals); however two consecutive checks were missed by the guards, resulting in enough time for Travis to hang himself.